 Hepatic impairment

 Based on pharmacokinetic (PK) data, no dose adjustment is required in patients with mild, moderate or severe hepatic impairment (see sections 4.4 and 5.2).
 However, there is no clinical experience with the use of macitentan in PAH patients with moderate or severe hepatic impairment.
-Opsumit must not be initiated in patients with severe hepatic impairment, or clinically significant elevated hepatic aminotransferases (greater than 3 times the Upper Limit of Normal (> 3 × ULN); see sections 4.3 and 4.4).
+Opsumit must not be initiated in patients with severe hepatic impairment, or clinically significant elevated hepatic aminotransferases (greater than 3 times the upper limit of normal (> 3 × ULN); see sections 4.3 and 4.4).

 Renal impairment